 - The Hunter Becomes the Hunted: Bugs Bunny, the original animator for Duck Amuck, is paid out with his own coin by Elmer.

-- I Don't Like You and You Don't Like Me / Teeth-Clenched Teamwork: Invoked by Bugs when he sees who the animator is.
+- I Don't Like You And You Don't Like Me: Invoked by Bugs when he sees who the animator is.
+Of course, since it's Elmer Fudd, and this time he's in complete control of things, this makes plenty of sense.

 - Karma Houdini Warranty: Bugs winds up in the exact same position Daffy was in in Duck Amuck.
 Rather fittingly, the animator is Elmer Fudd, who Bugs similarly got away with heckling unprovoked in early cartoons.